senthilkumarm1901/myResume/resume_documents/resume_simple.md

 <hr>

+- **Toyota**: Employee of the month | Hackathon Team Winner
+    - Won in Sep'23, 3 months after joining the company | Part of team that won TCIN Hackcelerate in Mar'23
 - **Ford**: Asia-pacific Recognition Award
     - Won in May '19 for successful spearheading of a project
 - **LatentView**: Encore Award
     - Won for company-wide best performance for the Jul-Sep 2016 quarter
 - **Beroe**: Knowledge Contributor Awards
     - Won twice for company-wide best performance in Q1 and Q2 calendar year 2013

 ## Education